“Music in the soul can be heard by the universe.”

 Back to today.

 My regular car journeys, as I travel to Pilates or whatever chores I have lined up for the day, are a real joy to me, and it is not just the love I feel for my trusty Toyota Hilux truck.
-It is a time of bliss, when I am facing the right way, with my music.
+It is a time of bliss, when I am facing the right way, and with my music.
 This morning was a true bliss day.
 One of the songs that I allowed to play, rather than push past it, was Rodriguez’ A Most Disgusting Song.
 It truly is disgusting, and generally not one for keeping my mood up.
 But this morning I left it to run its course.
-It was written almost fifty years ago, and I was one of a few people familiar with it first was released.
-That is because I am South African, one of not many places in the world that got to hear that first album released in 1970.
-I was in my late teens, and everyone was listening to, and buying the album.
-I got my first job working as a waitress at the Golden Spur in Newlands, Cape Town and the album was on almost constant rotation along with a few other LP records.
-This was not the song on the album that would have grabbed my attention though, because in my youthfulness I wouldn’t have recognised the people that the song describes, but Sugarman is indelibly engrained on my mind.
+It was written almost fifty years ago, and I was one of a few people familiar with it when originally released.
+That is because I am South African, the only country in the world that took to this album released in 1970.
+I was in my mid teens, and everyone was listening to and buying the album.
+I got my first job working as a waitress at the Golden Spur in Newlands, Cape Town, and the album was on almost constant rotation along with a few other LP records.
+This was not the song on the album that would have grabbed my attention though because in my youthfulness I wouldn’t have recognised the people that the song describes, but Sugarman is indelibly engrained on my mind.
 It is very satisfying that the film, Searching for Sugarman, has finally placed Rodriguez in the pantheon of singer/songwriters where he firmly belongs.
 Listening to A Most Disgusting Song this morning, the people no longer seemed strange and indistinguishable.
-It is as if its time has come.
+Living a lifetime has meant that I have come across them all at least once in my life..
 There is not a line that doesn’t resonate, or a person I don’t recognise.
 So I have printed the lyrics for you, and I think the last word ‘again’, is most apt, whichever way you look at it.

 A Most Disgusting Song

 I’ve played faggot bars, hooker bars, motorcycle funerals